 Since most of our first-year associates are drawn from our Summer Associate Program, this is the heart of our recruiting efforts.
 The size of our collaborative summer classes is designed to meet our long-term hiring needs.
 Because of that, our summer associates are not competing for one of a limited number of spots.

 The summer program provides an opportunity for each summer associate to experience the law practice of a typical associate at the firm.
 Summer associates will rotate through several practice groups over the course of the summer.
-The program is based in our Portland office, but summer associates receive work from and spend time in other offices as well.
+Our program is based in our Portland and Boston offices, but summer associates receive work from and spend time in other offices as well.
 Work assignments will involve significant research and writing, but also opportunities to observe hearings, trials, closings, and client meetings.
 By observing our attorneys with clients and other counsel, the summer associate is exposed to the collaborative, team effort that characterizes Verrill, as well as to the challenging work that we do.

 Evaluation & Mentoring